-AWS Organizations helps you centrally govern your environment as you grow and scale your workloads on AWS.
+AWS Organizations helps you centrally manage and govern your environment as you grow and scale your AWS resources.

 AWS Organizations is available to all AWS customers at no additional charge.

 The AWS Organizations API enables automation for account creation and management.